Deokuliar-1996/Video-Game-recommendation/README.md

 ## How to use
 Make sure to install flask

 Run app.py in the flask app folder.
 The entries of games on the website is case sensitive and hence use game_names.txt in the flask app folder to get the all the game names with the correct case.
-This is a feature we are working on to fix.
+This is a bug we are working on to fix.

 ## Contributors
 © Harsh Deokuliar © Sameer Mahajan